 - Writing, art, music, and yoga

 According to the Journal of Pain and Symptom Management, these combined approaches work for certain types of chronic pain management without risking addiction.
 In essence, you work with your body in finding the best strategies for your unique needs.
 You gain a better understanding of your physical and psychological being, in the process.

 Challenges of Dealing with Chronic Pain and Addiction

 Of course, the biggest challenges in your treatment for chronic pain and addiction include making the decision to get help and following your treatment plan for success.
 Pharmaceutical drugs remain widely available, so you must commit to ending your dependence without turning to these drugs again in the future.
 You must stop fearing your pain and considering a medication your only option for comfort and mobility.

 One way of overcoming these treatment challenges is in getting to know the bigger reality of these medications.
 Opioids, for example, actually cause more pain over time because they change how your brain and its systems work.
 You actually develop some new types of pain while trying to relieve your original problem.

 You learn these issues and others as part of comprehensive treatment programs designed specifically for people suffering the dual problem of pain and addiction.
-Treatment programs at a chronic pain recovery center in Houston include:
+Treatment programs at a chronic pain recovery center in South Houston include: